ERP vs. Accounting Software: Differences Explained

 4. Acumatica

 Acumatica has industry-specific ERP editions to help businesses get the best software tailored to their specific workflows.
-Businesses can pick the functionalities they truly need instead of using an overwhelming and expensive platform with everything.
-This approach makes Acuamtica a good choice for mid-market businesses which may be beyond the needs of basic accounting software but not ready for an enterprise-level ERP.
+Businesses can pick the functionalities they need instead of using an overwhelming and expensive platform with everything.
+This approach makes Acumatica a good choice for mid-market businesses that may be beyond basic accounting software’s needs but not ready for an enterprise-level ERP.

 Acumatica Cloud ERP: Data Analysis Receivables